-Join Peggy Fisher for an in-depth discussion in this video Challenge: Write a proof, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Challenge: Write a proof, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] Proofs are a very important aspect…of discreet mathematics.…In this challenge, I have created a worksheet…that has a few examples from the topics in this movie.…There are sample topics for writing set proofs…using the identity laws,…evaluating conditional proofs,…understanding biconditional proofs,…and proofs using mathematical induction.…For this challenge, you will need a pencil and paper…to complete the worksheet provided…in the exercises file.…